Suzi's Escape to Portugal

 Suzi drove southwest, to the mountains of Northern Portugal, the Peneda-Geres, where the border was marked with a petrol station, welcome sign, and the campervan clock whizzing back one hour.

-Full moon over Montalegre
+Full Moon Over Montalegre

 Excited to be back in Portugal at last, Suzi found the lake at Montalegre, and says “It was a beautiful spot to stay the night, particularly as there was a full moon.
 I sat in the doorway of the van, not thinking much of anything, watching the night sky and the reflection of the moon in the water for a long time.”

-Paiva walkways
+Paiva Walkways

 Suzi’s southwest route led to the Passadicos do Paiva, where she used her drone to film herself walking along an 8km wooden walkway, following a river as it tumbles down through a wooded hillside.
 “It’s a journey through biology, geology and archeology – but oh my goodness it was hot.”